labmccormick/WLSplot/README.md

 install.packages(c("xml2", "ragg", "pkgdown", "scales", "systemfonts", "textshaping", "devtools", "readODS", "ggplot2", "svglite", "RColorBrewer", "ggExtra", "survival", "ggtext", "ggfortify", "plyr", "markdown"))
 ```

-In general, R will warn you if package dependencies outside of R are missing and it easiest to see these when installing the R libraries below one at a time if you run into any unforeseen snags.
+In general, R will warn you if package dependencies outside of R are missing and it is easiest to see these when installing the R libraries below one at a time if you run into any unforeseen snags.

 You may need to install freetype 2 and related libraries on your machine outside of R before installing the R systemfonts and pkgdown packages.